vivekwap4/DataCapture/README.md

 # Data Capture
-This repository was private and a group project.
-Pushed now as a public repository.
+This repository was private and a group project, now pushed as a public repository.
 MVC Architecture using Ruby on Rails.